 Prague, also known as Prague or Praha, with its numerous sights is one of the tourist magnets of Europe.
 The historic centre of the former capital of the Holy Roman Empire is now a UNESCO World Heritage Site.
-Old houses, often dating back to the Romantic and Gothic periods, numerous churches, romantic alleys, Art Nouveau cafés and, last but not least, wine and beer taverns in medieval vaults enchant around 3.5 million visitors every year.
-Which sights you must not miss:
+Old houses, often dating back to the Romantic and Gothic periods, numerous churches, romantic alleys, Art Nouveau cafés and last but not least wine and beer taverns in medieval vaults enchant around 3.5 million visitors every year.
+Make sure not to miss the following sights:

 1. Charles Bridge